eisopux/checker-framework-vscode/README.md

 # Checker Framework for VS Code

-This project is an extension for VS Code to provide the features of the [Checker Framework](https://checkerframework.org/), via the [Checker Framework Language Server](https://github.com/eisopux/checker-framework-languageserver).
+This project is an extension for VS Code to provide the features of the [EISOP Checker Framework](https://eisop.github.io/cf/), via the [Checker Framework Language Server](https://github.com/eisopux/checker-framework-languageserver).